AlcateiaStudio/Roblox-Training/README.md

 - Get the `StyLua` extension: (https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.stylua)
 - Get the `Rojo` extension: (https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo)

-#### Install Aftman
+#### Install Rokit

-If you’ve followed this guide at least once, you already have `Aftman` installed!
+If you’ve followed this guide at least once, you already have `Rokit` installed!
 You can skip to the next session.
-The easiest way to install our tools is with `Aftman`, and the easiest way to install that is with `Rust` in your machine.
+The easiest way to install our tools is with `Rokit`.
+Follow this link for [installation instructions](https://github.com/rojo-rbx/rokit).

-**Warning**: If you run into issues with `Aftman`, you may try using `brew` instead, especially if you are on a Mac.
-Also, if commands like `wally` do not appear for you, confirm that the necessary commands were added to your system's environment path.

-Go ahead and open a new folder or existing repository, and open as a VS Code project.

-Open a 'git bash' terminal in your VS Code.

-- Type `cargo install aftman`: This will install the latest version of aftman.
-- Type `aftman install`: This will install the core dependencies in `aftman.toml`.
-These are useful tools like Rojo and Selene.

 #### Initialize Wally Packages